LizardByte/Sunshine/README.txt

 		* See below for a detailed explanation

 Usage:
-	* run "sunshine"
+	* run "sunshine path/to/sunshine.conf"
 	* In Moonlight: Add PC manually
-	* When Moonlight request you insert the correct pin on sunshine: wget xxx.xxx.xxx.xxx:47989/pin/xxxx -- where the final 4 x'es are subsituted by the pin or
+	* When Moonlight request you insert the correct pin on sunshine: wget xxx.xxx.xxx.xxx:47989/pin/xxxx -- where the first few x's are substituted by the ip of Sunshine and the final 4 x'es are substituted by the pin or
-		Type in the URL bar of your browser: xxx.xxx.xxx.xxx:47989/pin/xxxx -- where the final 4 x'es are subsituted by the pin
+		Type in the URL bar of your browser: xxx.xxx.xxx.xxx:47989/pin/xxxx -- where the first few x's are substituted by the ip of the final 4 x'es are subsituted by the pin
 	* Click on one of the Applications listed
 	* Have fun :)